 The POC Coron ranks high thanks to its multi-impact EPP liner and high levels of comfort.
-This lid stacks up well against carbon helmets like the Troy Lee Designs D3 and 100% Aircraft.
+This lid stacks up well against other carbon helmets.
 Depending on what type of riding you do the POC Coron could be the helmet for you.
 It has a European look to it but carries a bold style like the Bell Full-9.
 The Coron has a breakaway visor and an accurate fitting system.
 It also comes with a nice helmet bag.

 Our Analysis and Test Results

-All that protection doesn't come at the expense of comfort, though.
+The Coron's high levels of protection don't come at the expense of comfort, though.
 A channel system guides cooling air around your head while carefully designed ear channels assist with any hearing issues you may have.
 The chin bar also features awesome ventilation for easy breathing without compromising protection.
 Another great feature is the Coron's liner is removable and washable, so you can wash out all that dust from chasing your friends and banging laps on the chair all day long.

 The visor is designed to break away if you crash.
 We believe it.
 One flaw we see in this design is that the 4 mm bolt needs to be tightened firmly or the visor will move upwards if you're pinning at roughly 40 mph.
 Seriously.

 One of our testers sent it down one of the fastest dirt roads just to test and see if the visor would fly up - it did.
 No big deal and honestly, many folks might never get going that fast, but we needed to test it out.
 It will prevent any extra twisting or torsion on your head or neck if you decide to dig the visor into the ground or catch it on a low branch.

 We didn't experience any durability issues with one exception; the cheek pad plastic clips seem a bit cheap.
 They seem like they will wear out quickly if taken out often to wash.
 It might be wise not to over-wash these pads.